d-krupke/cpsat-primer/README.md

         self.model.Add(self._item_vars[item_a] + self._item_vars[item_b] <= 1)
 ```

-**Explanation of Changes:**

-- **Variable Container Creation**: The `_ItemVariables` class abstracts the
+**Key Benefits:**

+- **Enhanced Readability**: By encapsulating the item variables and their
-  creation and management of decision variables, making the main solver class
+  interactions within a dedicated class, the main solver class becomes more
-  cleaner and more focused on solving logic.
-- **Utility Methods**: Methods such as `extract_packed_items`, `used_weight`,
-  and `packed_value` provide easy access to common operations related to
-  variables, improving code readability and reusability.

-This approach enhances the modularity of the optimization model, making the
-codebase easier to manage and extend.
+  focused and easier to understand.
+- **Improved Modularity**: The `_ItemVariables`-class allows to easily hand over
+  the variables to a function that may create complex constraints, without
+  creating a cyclic dependency.
+The model can now be split over multiple files
+  without any issues.

 ### Submodels